yourbasic/graph/README.md

 The implementation uses lists to associate each vertex in the graph with its adjacent vertices.
 This makes for fast and predictable
 iteration: the Visit method produces its elements by reading from a fixed sorted precomputed list.
-This type supports multigraphs.

 ### Virtual graphs